 "As an online community manager, it can be easy to become more comfortable behind a computer screen, where you have time to think through each response," said Taylor Perras, community manager at business.com.
 "But it is just as important to have confidence in public speaking."

 Jonathan Bass, content marketing manager at RevenueWell, agrees that communication is key, because community managers need to advocate for the brand to customers and for customers to the brand.
 "Almost like a double agent," he added.

 In addition to sparking online conversations, community managers should be skilled networkers who can build their company's community.

 "The more people they can reach out and touch, the more prospective brand advocates they can reel in," said Bass.
 "Networking is also important to see what works in other communities and how it can be implemented in their given space."

 2. Creative and analytical thinking

-Community managers need to effectively listen and interpret what's being said about the brand.
+Community managers need to effectively listen and interpret what people are saying about the brand.
 Once they understand what the community wants, they can effectively communicate that sentiment to other team members.
-That allows a company to stay nimble and respond to emerging concerns as they happen.
+This allows a company to stay nimble and respond to emerging concerns as they happen.

 3. Understanding of community etiquette and respect

-From market research to brand development, good community managers have their hand in everything, Perras said.
+Good community managers have a hand in everything from market research to brand development, Perras said.
 Bass agrees, adding that community managers are typically jacks of all trades.

 "A great community manager can walk into nearly any meeting in an office and carry weight," he said.
 "They are inside the brain of the customer and use that knowledge to help drive a brand forward."